Critical Patch Update, Critical Security Patch Update and Security Alert Programs Frequently Asked Questions

 • 4.3 Why does Oracle use CVE identifiers?

-Starting with the July 2008 Critical Patch Update, Oracle started using industry standard Common Vulnerabilities and Exposure (CVE) identifiers rather than the proprietary identifiers used in previous CPUs.
+Starting with the July 2008 Critical Patch Update, Oracle started using industry standard Common Vulnerabilities and Exposure (CVE) identifiers rather than the proprietary identifiers used in previous CPUs and Security Alerts.
 The use of CVE identifiers was introduced to simplify the identification of Oracle vulnerabilities when referenced in external security reports, such as those produced by security researchers and vulnerability management systems.

-• 4.4 What is the Security-In-Depth program referenced in the Credit Section of the CPU Advisory?
+• 4.4 What is the Security-In-Depth program referenced in the Credit Section of the Critical Patch Update, Critical Security Patch Update or Security Alert Advisory?

-In 2008, Oracle instituted a Security-In-Depth program to provide credit to people that provide information, observations or suggestions to Oracle pertaining to security vulnerability issues that result in significant modifications of Oracle code or documentation in future releases, but are not of such a critical nature that the modifications would be distributed in Critical Patch Updates.
+In 2008, Oracle instituted a Security-In-Depth program to provide credit to people that provide information, observations or suggestions to Oracle pertaining to security vulnerability issues that result in significant modifications of Oracle code or documentation in future releases, but are not of such a critical nature that the modifications would be distributed in Critical Patch Updates, Critical Security Patch Updates and Security Alerts.

 • 4.5 What is the On-Line Presence Security program referenced in the Credit Section of the CPU Advisory?